-Our Contributions.
-To this end, leveraging properties from the consensus literature [30], we propose a general Consensusbased Auction mechanism for Distributed virtual network embedding (CAD).
+To this end, leveraging properties from the consensus literature [17], we propose a general Consensus-based Auction mechanism for Distributed slice embedding (CAD).
 The mechanism is general as it supports a large spectrum of applications and providers' objectives along with their distribution models by tuning its policies.
 CAD iterates over a bidding and an agreement (or consensus) phase to embed virtual nodes, before a third phase embeds virtual links.
-By only exchanging bids and few other policy-driven information with their neighbors, physical nodes discover available resources, find a mapping solution and agree on a VNET assignment.
+By only exchanging bids and few other policy-driven information with their neighbors, physical nodes discover available resources, find a mapping solution and agree on a slice assignment.

-To demonstrate its flexibility, we compare and analyze the tradeoffs between two different policy configurations of CAD: the first, that we call Single Allocation Distributed embedding (SAD), allows bidding on a single virtual node per auction round.
-The second, called Multiple Allocation Distributed embedding (MAD), allows bidder physical nodes to win multiple virtual nodes simultaneously and therefore leads to faster VNET embedding (convergence) time.
-Using extensive simulations, we show the counter-intuitive result that despite full knowledge of the entire VNET to be allocated before bidding, MAD may yield lower allocation efficiency.
-This is surprising as typically (online) algorithms that operate without the full knowledge of the input perform no better than their offline counterpart.
-Moreover, we show that SAD better balances the load and often has shorter response time - time to identify whether a VNET can be embedded independently from the virtual network topology.
-Furthermore, we investigate the effects of a path auction (PAD) policy, that can be instantiated to avoid intermediate non-bidding (relay) physical nodes when embedding a virtual link on loop-free physical paths.
-The PAD policy simultaneously embeds virtual nodes and links.
+To demonstrate its flexibility, we compare and analyze the tradeoffs between two different policy configurations of CAD (Section III): the first, that we call Single Allocation Distributed slice embedding (SAD), allows bidding on a single virtual node per auction round.
+The second, called Multiple Allocation Distributed slice embedding (MAD), allows bidder physical nodes to win multiple virtual resources simultaneously and therefore leads to faster slice embedding (convergence) time.
+Using extensive trace-driven simulations, we show the counter-intuitive result that having full knowledge of the entire slice to be allocated before bidding, MAD may yield lower allocation efficiency.
+Moreover, we show that SAD better balances the load and often has shorter response time - time to identify whether a slice can be embedded - independently from the slice (virtual) topology (Section V.)